YuanGongND/llm_speech_emotion_challenge/README.md

 We use IEMOCAP dataset for this challenge.
 Please obtain its license first (if you already have it, please skip step 1).
 - Submit a request to SAIL lab at USC use [this link](https://docs.google.com/forms/d/e/1FAIpQLScBecgI2K5bFTrXi_-05IYSSwOcqL5mX7dh57xcJV1m_NoznA/viewform).
-- When registering this challenge, attach the approved license or screenshot of the approval email from USC as proof.
+- Register the challenge use [this link](https://docs.google.com/forms/d/102aDN45BpiDoUdS3ZqN63Q9oTFBcICPsvmo-5GFrU3U/viewform?ts=66321d62&edit_requested=true), attach the approved license or screenshot of the approval email from USC as proof.
 We will then email you the **curated data in JSON format that can be directly used in this script (i.e., you do not need to preprocess the dataset)**.

 ### Step 2: Build Your Model